johnstonskj/johnstonskj.github.io/quotes.md

 _The three most dangerous things in the world are a programmer with a soldering iron, a hardware type with a program patch and a user with an idea._ — **Rick Cook**

+_Without requirements or design, programming is the art of adding bugs to an empty text file._ -- **Louis Srygley**

 _Real stupidity beats artificial intelligence every time._ — **Terry Pratchett**